 - 1. Request an advising transcript and a degree application from Web Advisor. - 2.
-Schedule a meeting with your advisor to review coursework and advising transcripts to confirm readiness to graduate. - 3.
+Schedule a meeting with your advisor to review coursework and transcripts to confirm readiness to graduate. - 3.
 Submit the completed, signed, and dated degree application to the graduate registrar.
 Contact this office well in advance to determine the deadline for submission. - 4.
-The registrar will forward degree applications to the Counseling, Therapy, and School Psychology Department for the appropriate signatures. - 5.
-As of Fall 2010, this process is handled through the registrar visiting your internship class or the professional career development class and providing you with the necessary paperwork to complete in class.
-This process is a courtesy to students, and may not be able to be continued by the time you graduate.
-Therefore, it is your responsibility to insure that you have applied for graduation if the registrar has not visited your internship class.
+The registrar will forward degree applications to the Counseling, Therapy, and School Psychology Department for the appropriate signatures.